gardener/landscaper/docs/development/logging.md

 Log messages should start with a capital letter and not end with a punctuation mark.

+#### Verbosity Levels and what to log

+The logging framework supports three verbosity levels - _error_, _info_, and _debug_ (see below for the reasoning behind this decision).
+These are some hints for when to use which verbosity for printing a log message.

+##### Error

+The `error` verbosity should only be used for errors.
+Since most failures cause actual errors (rather than just logs), which don't need to be logged in this way, logs at `error` verbosity will mostly be used for unexpected failures which can be recovered from, and they should be relatively rare.

+##### Info

+Logs logged at `info` verbosity should try to provide sufficient information for a reader to find out what the component is doing, but at the same time, the logs should remain readable and not flooded with messages.
+The amount of `info` logs follows the principle 'as few as possible, but as much as necessary'.
+Since this is the verbosity at which the Landscaper prints by default, known problems (e.g. wrong configuration) should be identifyable easily with only these logs.

+##### Debug

+`debug` is the most verbose log level.
+As such, everything which is not an error and too verbose for `info` should be logged as a `debug` message.
+A user who reads these logs wants to have precise knowledge about what happened and which code paths were used, with the price being having to read logs of log messages.
+The results of important conditional statements should be visible, preferrably with the value which caused this decision.
+To not flood the already verbose `debug` logs, try to avoid log statements which don't add new meaningful information.

 ## The Framework

 ### logging.Logger vs. logr.Logger